 Ninamu Pearl Resort Tahiti

-There are several different types of rooms available, but I’d highly recommend booking one of their suites on the top level of the resort because it includes a Santorini-inspired bathroom that leads to your own private infinity pool!
+Several different types of rooms are available, but I highly recommend booking one of their suites on the top level of the resort.
+These rooms include a Santorini-inspired bathroom leading to your private infinity pool.
 The bedding is super comfortable to ensure a good night’s sleep, and the suites come with a fully-equipped kitchen if you’d like to do any grocery shopping and cook for yourself.

 Teahupoo Airbnb Homestay Experience – A Hi’o To Mou’a

-Looking for an unique Tahitian homestay experience and have some extra time in Tahiti?
-Then I’d encourage you to spend a couple nights down in Teahupoo (after your Surfari excursion) and stay with Aimatarii and her family!
+Looking for a unique Tahitian homestay experience during your extra time in Tahiti?
+Then I’d encourage you to spend a few nights in Teahupoo (after your Surfari excursion) and stay with Aimatarii and her family.

-They were such excellent hosts with a beautiful property and comfortable private room they open to travelers.
+They were such excellent hosts with a beautiful property and comfortable private rooms open to travelers.
 Read some of their reviews on their Airbnb listing, and you’ll be ready to book immediately.

 InterContinental Resort Tahiti

-Last, but certainly not least – the InterContinental Resort would be my choice for travelers looking for a 5* luxury resort on the island.
+Last but certainly not least, the InterContinental Resort would be my choice for travelers looking for a 5-star luxury stay on the island.

-It has a lush garden setting with a fantastic pool and gorgeous turquoise lagoon (that you can even snorkel in).
-The food is pretty tasty (although on the expensive side), and it’s proximity to the airport makes it wildly popular for traveler’s beginning or ending their French Polynesia adventure.
+It has a lush garden setting with a fantastic pool and a gorgeous turquoise lagoon (that you can even snorkel in).
+The food is pretty tasty (although on the expensive side), and its proximity to the airport makes it wildly popular for travelers beginning or ending their French Polynesia adventure.

-The InterContinental Resort Tahiti is one of the only accommodation options on the island that offer overwater bungalows too, so if that’s something you want to experience but don’t want to pay Bora Bora prices — you can make that dream come true on Tahiti!
-If you do decide to stay in one, make sure it has a sunset view looking out towards Moorea!
+The InterContinental Resort Tahiti is one of the only accommodation options on the island that offers overwater bungalows.
+So if that’s something you want to experience but don’t want to pay Bora Bora prices — you can make that dream come true in Tahiti.
+If you decide to stay in one, ensure it has a sunset view of Moorea.

 Tahiti Travel Tips

-To conclude this article, I’m going to share just a few essential travel tips to help you out before you embark on your journey.
+To conclude this article, I’ll share just a few essential travel tips to help you out before embarking on your journey.

-- Rent A Car – While car rentals in French Polynesia can be on the expensive side, there are budget options/deals available.
-It makes the trip so much more enjoyable when you have freedom to explore and get places easily.
-While two of the days on the Tahiti Itinerary are for guided tours, afterwards you’ll be glad you had your car for making your way to dinner, sunset drivess, etc.
+- Rent A Car – While car rentals in French Polynesia can be expensive, budget options/deals are available.
+It makes the trip so much more enjoyable when you have the freedom to explore and get to places easily.
+While two days on the Tahiti Itinerary are for guided tours, you’ll be glad you had your car to make your way to dinner, on sunset drives, etc.

-- Mosquito Repellant – Just a friendly reminder to use bug spray everryday, as this is a tropical destination and mosquitos are prevelant.
-While mosquitos were MUCH worse Moorea, they’re still everywhere on Tahiti.
+- Mosquito Repellant – Just a friendly reminder to use bug spray every day, as this is a tropical destination and mosquitos are prevalent.
+While mosquitos were MUCH worse in Moorea, they’re still everywhere in Tahiti.

-- Cash / ATM – A lot of people told me to bring local currency (CPF) from home, but I don’t think that’s necessary at all.
-There were plenty of ATM’s on Tahiti, but I found that most places accepted credit-card so I rarely paid for things in cash.
+- Cash / ATM – Many people told me to bring local currency (CPF) from home, but I don’t think that’s necessary.
+There were plenty of ATMs in Tahiti, but most places accepted credit cards, so I rarely paid for things in cash.

 Am I Missing Anything From My 3-Day Tahiti Itinerary?

-Have you recently visited Tahiti and think there’s something important that I didn’t mention?
-Please, do let me know!
-I had the time of my life in French Polynesia, and already planning a return visit next year so would love hear from you guys!
+Have you recently visited Tahiti and think there’s something important I didn’t mention?
+Please, do let me know.
+I had the time of my life in French Polynesia, and I am already planning a return visit next year, so I would love to hear from you guys.

-You might have noticed though that I didn’t include visiting Moorea as a day-trip, and that’s because Moorea needs several days on it’s own (as it became one of my favorite places in the world.
+You might have noticed that I didn’t include visiting Moorea as a day trip, and that’s because Moorea needs several days on its own.
+PS.
+It became one of my favorite places in the world.